 You can apply for a grant:

-- If you are a working or former merchant seafarer or fisherman
+- If you are a working or former merchant seafarer or fisher

-- If you are no longer at sea you need to have had at least 7 years sea service, or service which was cut short because of accident or illness
+- If you are no longer at sea you need to have had at least five years' sea service, or service which was cut short because of accident or illness

-- If you are a close dependant of a working or former merchant seafarer or fisherman, such as a wife, husband, widow or widower, or child under 18
+- If you are a dependant of a working or former merchant seafarer or fisher such as a wife, husband, widow or widower, or child under 18.

 What sort of things can I apply for?